alexchenuw/devopslabs/Lab-16/README.md

 ## Lab 16.
 Create a emptyDir volume for two containers in a pod
 ___

-This lab is to create a emptyDir volume and containers insie a pod can mount it to its local directory to share data with other containers in the same pod
+This lab will create a emptyDir volume in which both containers inside the pod can mount in their local directory and share data with other containers in the same pod.

 * create a yaml file that defines two containers, one emptydir volume and both containers mount the volume to its local directory